jackyzha0/jackyzha0.github.io/content/thoughts/A Certain Tendency Of The Database Community.md

 Coordination in the universe is limited by how much you can observe.
 That means a globally consistent *anything* will be limited by the speed of light

 This is problematic for global (and potentially inter-planetary) communication.
 The great thing about [[thoughts/local-first software]] is that you don't need to know anything about the other side of the world when doing stuff locally :)

+## Harmony
+Werner Herzog in *Burden of Dreams* (1982)

+> There is no harmony in the universe.
+We have to get acquainted to this idea that there is no real harmony as we have conceived it.